maggie-369/any/README.md

-# 🌦️ Weather Forecast App!!!!
+# 🌦️ Weather Forecast App!!!!hello

 A responsive weather application built with JavaScript, HTML, and Tailwind CSS that displays current and 5-day forecasts using the OpenWeatherMap API.